ConduitIO/conduit/docs/design-documents/20240430-schema-support.md

 The Connector SDK will provide Go types and functions to work with schemas, i.e. a connector developer won't work with Protobuf directly.

-### Schema storage

-The schemas are stored in Conduit's database.
-Based on the current requirements, there's no need to use an external service.

-### Schema service

-The following section discusses the implementation of a schema service in Conduit.

 #### Schema service interface

 This section discusses the schema service's interface.